What is accessibility, anyway?

 Studies find that about 20 percent of the population has some kind of disability.
-It's true that not all of those impairments affect one's ability to use the Internet, but even if the figure were much smaller, it would be unwise--and, for some organizations, illegal--to restrict access to such a large audience.
+It's true that not all of those impairments affect one's ability to use the Internet.
+However, even if the figure were much smaller, it would be unwise--and, for some organizations, illegal--to restrict access to such a large audience.
 After all, a small percentage of a large number is still a large number.
-As far as creative design goes, many original designs and techniques can still be used, as long as alternative ways of providing the content and functionality have been implemented where needed.
+As far as creative design goes, many original designs and techniques can still function.
+There are always alternative ways of providing the content and functionality where needed.

 Accessibility legitimizes a site.
 It shows that the organization is mindful and considerate of all its users, and thus builds confidence in the organization.
-No one will revisit a website that, at least for him, is broken.
-Compliance with accessibility standards demonstrates that web designers and developers are knowledgeable and skilled professionals.
-It proves that they are experienced enough to create a site that anyone can use fully; they don't just throw together some "cool hacks" that work in ideal conditions.
-When accessibility is not addressed, users may draw unfavorable conclusions about the organization's attention to detail, expertise in design, or even its resources.
+No one will revisit a website that, at least for him or her, is broken.
+Compliance with accessibility standards demonstrates that web designers are knowledgeable and skilled professionals.
+It proves that they are experienced enough to create a site that anyone can use fully.
+They don't just throw together some "cool hacks" that work in ideal conditions.
+In the face of poor accessibility, users may draw unfavorable conclusions about the organization's attention to detail, expertise in design, or even its resources.

-Many checkers will direct you to the W3C guideline relevant to a site's possible violation, but they are in no way a substitute for thorough hands-on testing (use of differing browsers and smaller devices, screen readers, and testing all functionality without using a mouse).
-After all, checkers can look for violations in your code, but since they don't know everything the site is supposed to do, they won't be able to tell you, for example, if all of your awesome effects still get triggered under certain conditions.
+Many checkers will direct you to the W3C guideline relevant to a site's possible violation.
+Still, they are in no way a substitute for thorough hands-on testing (use of differing browsers and smaller devices, screen readers, and testing all functionality without using a mouse).
+After all, checkers can look for violations in your code.
+Since they don't know everything the site is supposed to do, they won't be able to tell you, for example, if all of your awesome effects still execute under certain conditions.

-As a "first aid" of sorts, here are the quickest, easiest fixes to the most common accessibility problems:
+As a "first aid" of sorts, here are the quickest, easiest fixes to the most common website ADA accessibility problems: